xaya/xaya_tutorials/XAYA Electron Help/Navigation.md

 You can check your transaction on the [Transactions screen](#transactions).

-<aside class="warning">DO NOT TYPE ADDRESSES.</aside>
+> DO NOT TYPE ADDRESSES.

-Typing address is highly discouraged.
+> Typing address is highly discouraged.
 You could make a simple mistake, and lose your CHI.

-We **STRONGLY** recommend copying and pasting addresses.
+> We **STRONGLY** recommend copying and pasting addresses.

-<aside class="notice">The Send screen is not for transferring names.
-See <a href="#transferring-a-name">Transferring a name</a> for more information.</aside>
+> The Send screen is not for transferring names.
+See <a href="#transferring-a-name">Transferring a name</a> for more information.

 ## Transactions